CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_total_TruSeq.md

 ## A few important comments before you start

+* IMPORTANT: When putting plate into the PCR machine, use the plastic film to seal; if not the samples can overflow into other wells
 * We use the Low Sample ‘LS’ protocol as we are typically working with fewer than 48 samples at a time
 * The recommended starting amount of total RNA is 100 ng - 1 ug, but we usually try to stay away from the extreme ends of this spectrum.
 * Split this protocol into two days, stopping on the first day after you have double stranded cDNA.
 On second day, do the A-tailing, adapter ligation, PCR, cleanup, and quality control steps.